The Berry-Esseen Theorem for Circular $\beta$-ensemble: Introduction

-In this paper, we continue with Killip and Najnudel-Vir\'ag's work in the case of C$\beta$E and our main result is the following Berry-Esseen theorem.\begin{thm} Let $ \theta\in(0,\pi]$, we have here $C>0$ is a constant depending only on $ \beta$.\end{thm}As a direct consequence of Theorem \ref{prop2}, we have the following central limit theorem for the number of points in arcs of the unit circle in the C$\beta$E case.\begin{cor} Let $\theta_n\in(0,\pi],\ n\theta_n\to+\infty$, then converges in law to a Gaussian random variable of mean zero and variance one.\end{cor}Notice that, in \cite{Ki08}, Killip proved the central limit theorem for the case $\theta_n=\theta $ fixed without a decay rate.
-And our result confirms Najnudel-Vir\'ag's prediction in \cite{NV} in the case of C$\beta$E.
+In this paper, we will study the normality of the number counting function and the linear statistics for C$\beta$E. Our first main result is the following Berry-Esseen theorem \cite{B, E} for the number counting function, which is novel and not proved elsewhere.\begin{thm} Let $ \theta\in(0,\pi]$ that may depend on $n$, we have the uniform estimate here $C>0$ is a constant depending only on $ \beta$.\end{thm}As a direct consequence of Theorem \ref{prop2}, we have the following central limit theorem for the number of points in arcs of the unit circle for C$\beta$E in both mesoscopic and macroscopic scales.\begin{cor} Let $\theta_n\in(0,\pi]$ and assume $n\theta_n\to+\infty$, then we have the following central limit theorem as $n\to\infty$.
+Here, $N(0,1)$ denotes the standard Gaussian random variable, and $\tod$ means the convergence in distribution. \end{cor}Notice that, Corollary \ref{cor2} is the main result proved in \cite{Ki08} for the case where $\theta_n=\theta $ is fixed.

-Our result of the Berry-Esseen theorem for the number counting function of C$\beta$E is novel, and to our knowledge, it's not proved elsewhere.
-The proof uses the same tools as in \cite{Ki08, NV}.
-To show the key step to prove it, we begin with the following result proved in \cite{KS09}.